Learn how to draw a rainbow for kids with this simple tutorial and free printable rainbow template. You will also learn a few things about rainbows.

 They will always appear opposite the side of the sun so when looking for a rainbow tell your kids to turn their back to the sun.

 Drawing a rainbow is super simple.
-You can make it easy for young children with this free rainbow template attached below.
+You can make it easy for young children especially with this free rainbow template attached below.

 Before you begin showing them how to draw one, you need to explain the different colors and the order that they need to be drawn in.

 Tips and Tricks

 Use light pressure when drawing the arcs